apache/druid/docs/tutorials/tutorial-sql-null.md

 ## String query example

-The following query illustrates null handling with strings:
+The queries in this section illustrate null handling with strings.
+The following query filters rows where the string value is not equal to "some_value":

 ```sql
 SELECT COUNT(*)
 FROM "null_data_example2"
 WHERE "string_value" != 'some_value'
 ```

-Returns 2 for "another_value" and the empty string "".
+Druid returns 2 for "another_value" and the empty string "".
 The null value is not counted.

 Note that the null value is included in COUNT(*) but not as a count of the values in the column as follows: